 The voters of Payne County approved a one-sixteenth of one percent (1/16%) sales tax to assist the fire departments within Payne County for the purpose of operations, equipment purchases, and capital outlay.
 This sales tax became effective on April 1, 2013 and shall terminate on March 31, 2018.
+This sales tax was renewed in April of 2017.
+The new effective date was April 1, 2018 and shall terminate on March 31, 2028.
 These funds are accounted for in the Fire Department 1/16 Sales Tax fund.